 Y2Y has created guiding principles that we use to plan and prioritize our work and to guide the evolution of the organization.

-If you have any comments or questions about these policies, please email us at info (at) y2y (dot) net.
+If you have any comments or questions about these policies or statements, please email us at info (at) y2y (dot) net.

 Your rights as a donor are important to us, as is your knowing how carefully and effectively we use your donations.
 Y2Y follows the Association of Fundraising Professionals Donor Bill of Rights.